The best Christmas markets in Europe for 2025

 TRANSYLVANIA

-For a Noël to tempt Nosferatu himself, Transylvania ‘s Christmas markets bring the best of Bavaria to Dracula’s homeland.
+For a Noël to tempt Nosferatu himself, Transylvania‘s Christmas markets bring the best of Bavaria to Dracula’s homeland.
 November sees the region make a seamless transition from spooky to seasonal, with snow-topped chalets popping up all over its vampiric stronghold.

 Stocking fillers A mountain-encompassed mediaeval marktplatz , meat-feast morsels and craft workshops for kids (don’t worry, stake-sharpening isn’t one of the activities).
+At Brasov, warming your hands on a fresh, cylindrical ‘chimney cake’ (similar to an American funnel cake) is a must.

-When Sibiu market is on from 15 November 2024 to 5 January 2025; Brasov is from 30 November 2024 to 5 January 2025.
+When Sibiu market is on from 15 November 2025 to 5 January 2026; Brasov is from 30 November 2025 to 11 January 2026.

-Stay The rurally Romanian Copsamare Guesthouses , bang in the middle of the Transylvanian triangle.
+Stay The rurally Romanian Copsamare Guesthouses, bang in the middle of the Transylvanian triangle.

 SCOTLAND